 Why do dogs growl?
 Why is my dog growling at me?
 Why do dogs growl at each other?
 Are all growls bad?
 Lots of good and important questions.
 Now let’s find out the answers!

 Much like barking, growling is a form of doggy communication.
-In other words, a growling dog is trying to tell you something, and it usually means they're not very happy.
+In other words, a growling dog is trying to tell you something, and it usually means they're very uncomfortable.

 Why is my dog growling?